When most brands think of concept testing in advertising, they turn to marketing agencies or an in-house team.

 Perhaps they don’t – what they do know is an abundance of knowledge and expertise in surveying consumers.

 If you are looking for market data that is unbiased with zero preconceived notions, I recommend hiring a third-party to conduct ad concept testing surveys.

-We discuss this topic in the video below, as well as at length in the blog post below.
+We discuss this topic in the video below, as well as at length in the following post.

 Rely on Online Survey Experts

 Remember!
-Ad concept testing is not necessarily about creating marketing copy and design.
-That you can leave to an in-house marketing team or marketing agency.
+Ad concept surveys are not necessarily about creating marketing copy and design.
+You can leave that to an in-house marketing team or agency.

 As a result, research firms already have an established streamlined process for online survey projects.
 They can execute and recommend industry best practices to deliver the most effective results.

 If you’ve never conducted an online survey, it might seem intimidating.
 Don’t worry–it’s not.